 This program is unique in Ontario.

-Graduates of this program are eligible to apply to take the registration examination and apply to the College of Dental Technologists of Ontario to obtain a Certificate of Registration, or they may work as an assistant under the supervision of a Registered Dental Technologist.
+Graduates of this program are eligible to apply to take the registration examination and apply to the College of Dental Technologists of Ontario to obtain a Certificate of Registration.
+Without a certificate they may work as an assistant under the supervision of a Registered Dental Technologist.
+See cdto.ca for further information about registration with the College of Dental Technologists of Ontario.

 Your Field Study Options This program has a field placement component, which provides students with the opportunity to relate their education to the practice of Dental Technology while gaining valuable field experience.